h2oai/steam/README.md

 # Installing, Starting, and Using Steam and the H2O Scoring Service

-This document is meant for H2O developers and describes how to install, start, and use Steam on an in-house YARN cluster using the steamY repository rather than the Steam binary.
+This document is meant for H2O developers and describes how to install, start, and use Steam on an in-house YARN cluster using the steam repository rather than the Steam binary.
 External users, or users who want to test the Steam binary should review the files within the **/docs** (YARN cluster) and **/demo** (standalone/local cluster) folders.

 ## Requirements
 - Web browser and an Internet connection
-- steamY repository
+- steam repository
 - Go (available from <a href="https://golang.org">golang.org</a>)
-- Access to the steamY repository
+- Access to the steam repository
 - SSH access to a Jetty server running YARN
 - Typescript
 - Node.js